aristanetworks/avd/ansible_collections/arista/avd/examples/dual-dc-l3ls/README.md

 ### BGP design

-Note that new BGP connections are established from dc1-leaf2a and dc1-leaf2b to dc2-leaf2a and dc2-leaf2b.
+Note that new BGP connections are established from dc1-leaf2a and dc1-leaf2b to dc2-leaf2a and dc2-leaf2b respectively.
 All BGP learnt routes are redistributed into the underlay.
 This allows for an easier troubleshooting, as all router IDs (Loopback0 IP addresses) and VTEPs (Loopback1 IP addresses) are reachable at a fabric level.

 From the overlay perspective, new each leaf sees its peer in the twin DC as a new Route Server and will advertise all EVPN learnt routes as they were directly connected locally, making all changes inside its DC transparent to the twin DC.